Home

 Newer quinolone antibiotics are supposed to be safer, and:

-are far fewer than they were in the older drugs- yet they continue to have unexpected disabling side effects such as Levaquin Tendonitis and Achilles Tendon Rupture that surprise the researchers- especially when the large number of Quinolone and Levaquin Drug Interactions are taken into account.
+are far fewer than they were in the older drugs- yet they continue to have unexpected disabling side effects such as Levaquin Tendonitis and Achilles Tendon Rupture that surprise the researchers- especially when the large number of Quinolone and Levaquin Drug Interactions, are taken into account.
 For instance, when these drugs are combined with Corticosteroid drugs like Prednisone given for inflammation.
 The interaction between Levaquin and Prednisone is EXTREMELY serious- yet the combination is given for even minor problems such as Levaquin Sinus Infection treatment- a minor problem that has and could end up leaving a previously healthy 20 year old an invalid with ruptured tendons and lifelong pain.

 And these 'newer and safer' drugs, as of July 8th, 2008 now have an FDA Black Box Warning:

-"...use of fluoroquinolones is associated
+"...use of fluoroquinolones is associated with an

-with an increased risk of tendon rupture...
+increased risk of tendon rupture...despite the

-despite the current warning of tendon rupture
+current warning of tendon rupture in the labeling

-in the labeling for the fluoroquinolones,
+for the fluoroquinolones, large numbers of

-continue to be reported."
+tendon-related adverse events continue to be reported."

 FDA Website Regarding Quinolone Antibiotics and the